pnkraemer/tueplots/docs/source/getting_started/troubleshooting.md

 Some fonts that Tueplots uses (e.g., `Times` or `Roboto`) must be installed on your machine before matplotlib can find them.
 This installation means that you need to find a `.ttf` file online (e.g., the `Roboto` family is available at Google fonts: [link-to-roboto](https://fonts.google.com/specimen/Roboto), download it, and install it.
 For Ubuntu, this means opening the file (with your font manager) and clicking `install`.
-There are probably many other ways to do this.
+There are many other ways to do this, for example, one way would be to install Microsoft's TrueType Core fonts (known as `mscorefonts`).
-Once the font is installed, delete your matplotlib cache (usually: `rm ~/.cache/matplotlib -rf`) and restart your notebook (not just the kernel).
+Once a set of fonts has been installed, delete your matplotlib cache (usually: `rm ~/.cache/matplotlib -rf`) and restart your notebook (not just the kernel).
 See also [this question on Stack Overflow](https://stackoverflow.com/questions/42097053/matplotlib-cannot-find-basic-fonts/42841531).

 On a related note: if you want to use the Latex version of the fonts/bundles, your system must include the required tex packages.
+Typically, this means installing either `texlive-fonts-extra` or `texlive-fonts-recommended`.
 See [this Stack Overflow discussion](https://stackoverflow.com/questions/55746749/latex-equations-do-not-render-in-google-colaboratory-when-using-matplotlib) for information.
-You may encounter this problem when using Tueplots with a Google Colab notebook.
+Some users have encountered this Latex compatibility problem when using Tueplots with a Google Colab notebook.

+If font compatibility is an issue, one workaround would be to set matplotlib up that it uses only a set of 14 core fonts; [here](https://matplotlib.org/stable/users/explain/text/fonts.html#core-fonts) is a link to the matplotlib documentation.

 ## My fonts are not displayed as expected  with `plt.rc_context()`